drfperez/spectrophotometer/README.md

 3. colorfrom380to780nm.html makes colors visible and give the corresponding RGB values
 4. scan.html produces RGB colors from wavelength in a more complete way 5.randomcolor.html generates 256 reddish, 256 greenish ando 256 blueish tones and when the user click on one color it gives you 0-255 corresponding intensity
-6. fmhue100test.html is the FM Hue 100 test
+6. fmhue100test.html is the FM Hue 100 test (work in progress)